 However, the news on the ground floor in DC is that if you are looking to escape the Northeast to get a better work-life balance, you need to stop looking – it really doesn’t exist at McKinsey!

-2. BCG: BCG opened its DC office two decades ago, in 1996.
-At 4800 Hampden Lane in Bethesda, BCG’s Washington, DC office is located in a prime spot where the Kennedy Center, the National Gallery, and the Smithsonian are all just minutes away (yet you’re not in the core of DC).
+BCG opened its DC office two decades ago, in 1996.
+At 4800 Hampden Lane in Bethesda, BCG‘s Washington, DC office is located in a prime spot where the Kennedy Center, the National Gallery, and the Smithsonian are all just minutes away (yet you’re not in the core of DC).
 In the DC office, consultants work on diverse projects for clients – industrial goods, consumer goods, retail, technology and communications, healthcare, and financial services companies.
 The work – vs. McKinsey – is notably skewed more private sector.
+BCG’s strength in the industry firm puts it in the top consulting firms in Washington DC.

 The range of services this office provides includes general strategy, post-merger integration, organizational change, and corporate development.
 BCGers are active in their local community and participate in the National Race for the Cure cancer fundraiser and a variety of community projects through the office’s affiliation with Greater DC Cares.